 Project: Mist Demo, Player Count, and Early Access Pricing Guide

-A practical Project: Mist guide covering demo availability, seamless 1-4 player co-op, current Early Access pricing signals, and the buyer questions that still need launch testing.
+A practical Project: Mist guide covering demo availability, seamless 1-4 player co-op, current Early Access pricing signals, and the buyer questions that still need post-launch testing.

-Swipe sideways to compare videos without losing the guide text.
+Swipe sideways to compare videos without losing the main guide.

 Direct Buyer Answer